CharryDinz/CharryDinz/README.md

 ![Welcome to my GitHub Profile](https://github.com/CharryDinz/CharryDinz/blob/main/Welcome%20Banner.gif)

 I'm Charry, from Philippines.
-I worked as a Virtual Assistant for the last 2 years.👩‍💻 Honestly, I've only had basic education,I graduated an Associate in Computer Technology.
+I worked as a Virtual Assistant for the last 2 years.👩‍💻 Honestly, I've only had a basic education.
+I graduated a Associate in Computer Technology.
 But believe there is a lot to learn more.
 I am always open to a new ideas and opportunities.

 - 👩‍💻I do freelance job in [Fiverr](https://www.fiverr.com/users/charrydinz) and you can find some of my basic skills in there🙂
 - 🌱I'm currently learning in Github, VS Code and many more.
-- ✍️In my free time, I enjoy hiking, do fitness stuff and lastly I love singing.
+- ✍️In my free time, I enjoy hiking, do fitness stuff and do love singing.

 ### Feel free to check my social media accounts to know more about me: